vb-expert/MAsPaLT/README.md

 test_multi.bat "archives"
 "archives" is the name of the base folder with archives.

-If a password is correct the script will stop and all files from the archives will be extracted at that point.
+If a tested password is correct the script will stop and all files from the archives will be extracted at that point.
 --------------------------------------------------------------